Announcements

 This class has CS 140 as a prerequisite.
 It is also focused on algorithm design and analysis, not implementation.
 Please send me an email if you are considering enrolling and have any questions.

 Deliverables: Most weeks, I will put out a set of exercises accompanying the material for that week.
-These will be graded for completion/effort and are there to help you learn.
-In addition, there will be four assignments in the course.
+These will be graded for completion/effort and correctness: half of the points are achieved by turning something in with a genuine effort.
+In addition, there will be three or four assignments in the course.
 These will typically consist of around four or five challenging problems which will test your understanding of the material and creative problem solving skills.
 Finally, there will be a course project and associated milestones.
 The grading breakdown is as follows:

 Course Project: The final project will consist of a deep dive into some aspect of algorithms, as well as a presentation of your findings.
 There are two main directions you can take.
 One is to choose some algorithmic problem which we didn't get to cover in class (and there are many cool ones), learn about the motivation for the problem, the history, and state-of-the-art methods for its solution.
 The second option is to select some computational task or applied problem and implement one or more algorithms to solve it.
 How do different algorithms compare in theory and in practice in terms of speed, memory usage, quality of solution, or fairness?